Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Results

 \subsection{Finding 4: Fact-checking is perceived to be the most important issue}

-There are many issues regarding LMs and these five issues including fact-checking, editing, ethical decision-making, restricting, and disclosing are significantly important in the context of LM usage because they directly impact the reliability, integrity, and ethical implications of AI-generated content.
-Fact-checking ensures the accuracy and credibility of information generated by LM, mitigating the risk of disseminating false or misleading information.
-Editing refines the clarity and coherence of LM outputs, making them more useful and relevant.
-Ethical decision-making is paramount in guiding how LM is used, ensuring that it aligns with societal values and norms.
-Restricting access and use of AI tools can prevent misuse and protect sensitive information, while disclosing the use of LMs maintains transparency and accountability, fostering trust among users.
-To figure out the most important issue among them, this research asked users to vote on their significance and the table \ref{tab:voting} summarises the result.
+The five issues we examine in our study, fact-checking, editing, ethical decision-making, restricting, and disclosing, are significant in the context of LLM usage because they directly impact the reliability, integrity, and ethical implications of AI-generated content.
+Fact-checking ensures the accuracy and credibility of information generated by LLMs, mitigating the risk of disseminating false or misleading information.
+Editing refines the clarity and coherence of LLM outputs, making them more useful and relevant.
+Ethical decision-making is paramount in guiding how LLMs are used, ensuring that they align with societal values and norms.
+Restricting access and use of AI tools can prevent misuse and protect sensitive information, while disclosing the use of LLMs maintains transparency and accountability, fostering trust among users.
+To identify the most important issue among them, we asked users to vote on their significance, and Table \ref{tab:voting} summarizes the result.

 Among core issues, ``fact-checking'' emerged as the most critical issue, with 37.35\% of respondents rating it as ``Strongly Important'' and 43.37\% as ``Important.''
 Editing is also highly regarded, with 20.73\% of respondents considering it ``Strongly Important'' and 42.68\% as ``Important.''
 Ethical decision-making follows, with 29.11\% rating it as ``Strongly Important'' and 41.77\% as ``Important.''
-Restricting and disclosing LM use are perceived similarly in importance, with 18.39\% and 25.97\% respectively rating them as ``Strongly Important'' and 41.38\% and 35.06\% as ``Important.''
+Restricting and disclosing LLM use are perceived similarly in importance, with 18.39\% and 25.97\% respectively rating them as ``Strongly Important'' and 41.38\% and 35.06\% as ``Important.''
 However, disclosing is seen as less critical compared to the others, as indicated by the lower proportion of ``Strongly Important'' rating of 25.97\%.